 Between the Oslofjord and the forests lies Oslo, Norway’s capital and largest city, with its vibrant social scene and special combination of nature experiences and city life.

-Oslo is one of Europe’s fastest-growing cities, with a population approaching 700,000 and new neighbourhoods with eye-catching architecture are popping up.
-The largest city in Norway is quickly transforming into a cosmopolitan hub with an abundance of world-class museums, restaurants and art, but still maintains the relaxed atmosphere of a much smaller town.
+Oslo is one of Europe’s fastest-growing cities, with a population approaching 700,000 and new neighbourhoods with eye-catching architecture popping up almost by the minute.
+The largest city in Norway is quickly transforming into a cosmopolitan hub with an abundance of world-class museums, restaurants, and art, while still maintaining the relaxed atmosphere of a much smaller town.

-The city is nestled between the Oslofjord and hundreds of square miles of forested hills, and is a green city in more ways than one.
-The compact city centre is easily explored on foot or by bike, and an efficient public transport system makes the whole city accessible without a car.
+The city is nestled between the Oslofjord and hundreds of square kilometres of forested hills, and is green in more ways than one.
+The compact city centre is easy to explore on foot or by bike, and an efficient public transport system makes the whole of the city accessible without a car.

 Live music is a big part of the city’s identity, and every year Oslo’s clubs and arenas host thousands of concerts that showcase the talents of everyone from local bands to international superstars.
 Several large pop and rock festivals are held every summer, and there are annual festivals for genres ranging from chamber music to heavy metal.

 In short, Oslo is an easy-going city with a family and children friendly atmosphere in combination with a diverse nightlife, including a prospering gay scene.
 All this is flanked by a full range of other venues that are there to match your personal tastes and interests.

 Oslo is home to more than 50 museums, and top attractions include the Opera House, Holmenkollen Ski Jump, Vigeland Sculpture Park and the Munch Museum.

 Booming Oslo is boosting a variety of accommodation, from cheap and cheerful places to sassy suites and designer hotels.